aanil3/aanil3/README.md

 - Currently working on a project with R and shiny that analyzes data from LoL games and compares various players' playstyles and effectiveness.
 The eventual goal is to build a model to predict outcome of games with a high success rate
 - A simple tool using AngularJS that allows users to keep track of daily tasks
-- A simple Python based webscraper that scrapes several fantasy baseball websites and creates an abstract ranking system based on rankings already provided
+- A simple webscraper in Python using beautifulsoup that scrapes several fantasy baseball websites and creates an abstract ranking system based on rankings already provided